KittyGiraudel/site/_posts/2012-01-01-git-tips-and-tricks-part-1.md

      };
      /**</code></pre>

-What's the important change in this piece of code?
+What are the important updates in this piece of code?
 It's not quite easy to check what have been done with a diff like this.
 But with the `-w` option:

 <pre class="language-bash"><code>$ git diff -w
 diff --git a/web/js/testedJs/lazy.js b/web/js/testedJs/lazy.js